pujo-j/iam4apis/README.md

 ## Why

-The original need was to expose user-facing applications on cloud infrastructure, while cloud-provider IAM systems permit fine grained roles on managed resources, there is no non-hacky way to reuse the IAM system for applicative roles.
+The original need was to expose user-facing applications on cloud infrastructure, while cloud-provider IAM systems permit fine-grained roles on managed resources, there is no non-hacky way to reuse the IAM system for applicative roles.

 In these cases, we already have a great integrated identity and authentication provider, but are missing the authorization service.